 The Nature of Suburban London

-In respect of each walk, the website gives details of distance, conditions underfoot, how to return to central London, refreshments, opportunities for shortening and information on things you will see.
+For each walk, the book gives details of distance, conditions underfoot, how to return to central London, refreshments, opportunities for shortening and information on things you will see.
 There are also detailed route directions and route maps.

 I hope you enjoy these walks.
 I would be delighted to receive your feedback via the email shown below.